Corruption of the basic sign list of Egyptian hieroglyphs in Unicode 16

 http://sith.huma-num.fr/karnak/1585

-The spear there is like in the Unicode 5.2 form.
+The spear there is like in the Unicode 5.2 form, although the harpoon is more like the Unicode 16 form.

 U+13CA7 kEH_Desc A falcon (G5), on top of a moon sickle shaped boat, on top of a sledge that resembles a parcel of land with irrigation ditches (N24).